 My client has revoked the right for me to enter work I’ve already paid for.
 What do I do?
 We do not issue refunds, but contact firstname.lastname@example.org if you need the entry removed from the judging or winners' pool.

 I'm getting error messages when I try to pay.
 What do I do?
 If you entered your payment information incorrectly on your first attempt, any subsequent attempts would be declined, even if you change your payment type.
 Close your browser and log back into My Entries.
 You should now be able to proceed with payment.
 If you continue to experience difficulties, contact email@example.com.

 If I win, what image will you use for reproduction?
 We will use the image(s) you submitted on entry.
 In the case of series, complete, campaign or motion, we select a sampling at our discretion from the images/files submitted.

 Questions?
 If you've checked all of the above sections and cannot find the answer to your question, or if you are having difficulty entering, contact firstname.lastname@example.org.

 Applied Arts reserves the right to amend these rules throughout the competition.
 Applied Arts assumes all entries are original and the property of the entrant, with all rights granted therein.
 Applied Arts reserves the rights to publish or exhibit entries for our print or electronic formats, or related promotions.
 Entries are non-refundable.
-Costs cover administration, processing and the judging of the entry.
-Entries may be moved to more suitable category, if Applied Arts deems the category chosen unsuitable.
+Costs cover administration, processing, and the judging of the entry.
+Entries may be moved to a more suitable category, if Applied Arts deems the category chosen unsuitable.
 All descriptions and credits are subject to be edited for length, clarity and grammar in accordance with the Applied Arts editorial style guide.
 A submission of entry acknowledges acceptance of these rules.